 It began in Germany in the 18th century, when Roman Catholics were forbidden to join the Masons by Pope Clement XII, and those that did were excommunicated.
 Enter the Order of the Pugs, believed to have been founded in 1740 in Bavaria by Clemens August of Wittelsbach.
 According to the 1745 article that exposed the group, L’ordre des Franc-Macons trahi et le Secret des Mopses rélélé (Franc-Macons betrayed and the Secret of the Mopses reelected), the “Order” was founded by those who couldn’t get in to Pope Clement XII’s Masonic crew.

 So really, the mops were a troupe of societal misfits.

-Initiates were required to wear dog collars and gained entry to meetings by scratching at a door, and a first-time candidate were guided in a ceremony in which they circled a room nine times, barked “Memento mori” and kissed the Grand Pug’s bottom to pledge their allegiance.
+Initiates were required to wear dog collars, gained entry to meetings by scratching at a door, and were guided in a ceremony in which they circled a room nine times, barked “Memento mori” and kissed the Grand Pug’s bottom to pledge their allegiance.
 German porcelain maker Johann Joachim Kaendler was also commissioned to make underground sculptures for the Order: